tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #7.
->Write a Python program that prints each item and its corresponding type from the following list.
+>Write a function that prints each item and its corresponding type from the following list.

 **Sample List :** datalist = [1452, 11.23, 1+2j, True, 'w3resource', (0, -1), [5, 12], {"class":'V', "section":'A'}]

 #8.
->Write a Python program that prints all the numbers from 0 to 6 except 3 and 6.
+>Write a function that prints all the numbers from 0 to 6 except 3 and 6.

 **Note :** Use 'continue' statement.

 **Expected Output :** ```0 1 2 4 5```

 #9.
->Write a Python program to get the Fibonacci series between 0 to 50.
+>Write a function to get the Fibonacci series between 0 to 50.

 **Note :** The Fibonacci Sequence is the series of numbers :
 0, 1, 1, 2, 3, 5, 8, 13, 21, ....